CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

 ## Benefits

 1. **Consistency** - Between design and code, utilizing a single set of variables everywhere allows a design proof to accurately describe the visual representation of a component as a set of variables.
-This provides better parity between what's designed and what is seen in the rendered usage on all platforms.
+This provides better parity between what's designed and what is seen in the rendered usage on all platforms (Web, Mobile).

    Looking at the [CSSStats for healthcare.gov/see-plans](https://cssstats.com/stats?url=healthcare.gov/see-plans), there are currently 29 color variations, many of which are nearly identical.
 Utilizing design tokens could bring this number down considerably and provide better brand consistency.